This post may contain affiliate links.

 I’ve been a fan of slow cooking for years, after all everyone loves easy crock pot meals!
 Whether I’m making Mexican Shredded Beef, Chicken Thighs, or Hawaiian Meatballs, I know that these recipes will be flavorful and turn out beautifully every time I make them.

-Pro Tip: Make your own meatballs using my simple recipe.
-These meatballs can be made ahead of time and frozen until you’re ready to enjoy them, there’s no easier way to prepare frozen meatballs than in the crock pot.
+- Frozen or Homemade Meatballs are the star of the show.
+Any kind you like will work, or you can make your own meatballs using my simple recipe.
+These meatballs can be made ahead of time and frozen until you’re ready to enjoy them.

 How Long Do You Cook This Crock Pot Meatball Recipe?